qndgsa/water_data/Documentation/4- ChoroplethMap Component README.md

 ## Overview

-The `ChoroplethMap` component is a React component designed to display a choropleth map of the USA with city markers.
+ChoroplethMap.js, the `ChoroplethMap` component is a React component designed to display a choropleth map of the USA with city markers.
 This component relies on the `plotly.js` library to render the map and integrates the data fetched from an external API to represent city locations and water hardness data.

 ## Props